vaiish371/tp/docs/UserGuide.md

 you have to be careful in specifying the `Day` and 24-hr timing format.
 ***
 ### 2.3.2 Removing Timetable Lessons: `delete timetable`

-This command allows you to delete a particular lesson in the timetable corresponding to the index, for the module you have selected.
+Deletes the lesson in the timetable corresponding to the index, for the current module you have selected.

 Format: `delete timetable LESSON_INDEX`